 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The trick may lie in starting these good habits when your children are young.
-The earlier you start a habit, the more likely it is to stick, says Sara Lappe, MD, a pediatrician at Cleveland Clinic Children’s.
+The earlier you start a habit, the more likely it is to stick, says pediatrician Sara Lappe, MD.

 “The earlier you start eating healthy, the better,” Dr. Lappe says.
 “We know that once kids start developing the habits and the taste for those unhealthy foods, it sticks.
 It’s hard to break those bad habits.”